CarlosAMolina/cmoli.es/src/blog/2025-01-09-python-importar-una-clase-de-diferentes-modos-genera-distintos-objetos/text.md

 except FromFileCustomError:
     print("Captured by FromFileCustomError")

-# No instances relation between classes imported in a different way.
+# No relation between instances of classes imported in a different way.
 assert not isinstance(FromFileCustomError(), FromSubfolderCustomError) assert not isinstance(FromSubfolderCustomError(), FromFileCustomError)